SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 	selenium.click(elementLocator);
 	selenium.waitForPageToLoad(waitPeriod);

-Instead of duplicting this code you	could write a wrapper method that performs both functions.
+Instead of duplicating this code you	could write a wrapper method that performs both functions.

 .. code-block:: java